2009 Honduran constitutional crisis: Constitutional assembly plans

 As early as August 2006, Central America Report stated that "liberal sectors" were proposing to reform "obsolete articles" in the constitution, including one against presidential re-election.
 The Report said that this was causing controversy.
 Debate regarding the convening of a constituent assembly took place in Honduras, with support from many groups.
 "The constitution has since 1980 been tweaked in other areas around thirty times, to the point where politicians of all camps are convinced that the document is no longer adequate.
 This is where the formal change proposed by Manuel Zelaya comes in: that in the November 2009 election-round, the voters will be presented with four ballot-boxes – the fourth one being used for a referendum on the question: "Do you agree with convening a constituent assembly to draw up a new constitution?"

 On 11 November 2008, President Zelaya announced a non-binding referendum to see if the people wanted to have a fourth ballot box (or "Cuarta Urna") during the November 2009 election.
 The fourth ballot would ask voters whether they wanted to hold a National Constituent Assembly to draft a new constitution.
 Zelaya, whose presidential term was to expire on 27 January 2010, would be ineligible, under the term-limitations of the present constitution, to run in the 2009 election.

-On 22 December 2008 Zelaya issued two emergency executive agreements ("acuerdos"), both numbered 46-A-2008, which each authorised transfer of of public money to advertising of his fourth ballot box.
+On 22 December 2008 Zelaya issued two emergency executive agreements ("acuerdos"), both numbered 46-A-2008, which each authorised transfer of of public money to advertising of the fourth ballot box.
 Only one was published in the official Gazette.
 The supposed advertisers paid no sales tax.
 The Supreme Audit Court's investigation of the advertising money raised concerns of irregularities.

 On 17 February 2009, at a public showcasing of tractor equipment received from Venezuela, Manuel Zelaya stated that he would propose a fourth ballot box.
 On 24 March 2009, Zelaya called for a preliminary poll to be held on 28 June 2009 to gauge popular support for including the Constituent Assembly question in the November 2009 election.